 Springdale is a medium-sized city located in the state of Ohio.
 With a population of 11,183 people and two associated neighborhoods, Springdale is the 166th largest community in Ohio.

-A relatively large number of people in Springdale telecommute to their jobs.
-Overall, about 11.58% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.58% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The population of Springdale overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Springdale, 24.83% have at least a bachelor's degree.
+The education level of Springdale citizens is a little higher than the average for US cities and towns: 24.83% of adults in Springdale have at least a bachelor's degree.

 The per capita income in Springdale in 2022 was $32,094, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
 This equates to an annual income of $128,376 for a family of four.
 However, Springdale contains both very wealthy and poor people as well.